the-turing-way/the-turing-way/book/website/reproducible-research/open/open-hardware.md

 ```

-Importantly, it is important to decide whether, when and where you want to engage with, or build one community.
+It is important to decide whether, when and where you want to engage with, or build a community.
 Most OSH communities are local in comparison to open source software project.
 You may not have the time or skills to build a community, and your project may not need a community to flourish.
 Always be honest with your collaborators and yourself about what support they can expect.